 Because intermediary banks typically do not work directly with consumers, they also do not regularly post a breakdown of the fees they charge.
 Instead, you can look at your own bank’s fees for financial transactions such as domestic wire transfers or international wire transfers.

-The fees that your bank will charge you for these transactions generally include the fees that your bank will have to pay to the intermediary bank it uses.
+The wire transfer fees and other charges that you pay for these transactions generally include the fees that your bank pays to the intermediary bank it uses.
 These bank fees can range anywhere from $15 to $50 or more.

 Recommended: How Do Banks Make Money?